Hiding Food and Eating In Secret

 infographic of examples of food hoarding

-• Times where our loved one simply disappeared without explanation
+• Times where your loved one simply disappeared without explanation

 • Stashes of wrappers or even old food in drawers, beds and other personal spaces